 But then I discovered Abbott Elementary, which airs Tuesdays at 9 p.m.
 ET on ABC.
 I was able to watch my favorite new sitcom in years because it re-airs on Hulu ($6.99 per month (opens in new tab)), but while that's OK for catching up on the show, I'd like to watch it live.
 Not only is there the whole fun of watching a show together with others online (which the Euphoria season 2 finale will undoubtedly have), but if I watch Abbott Elementary live, that's me doing my part to help it get picked up for season 2 (Hulu viewers probably help, but live audiences are always more valued).

 But, of course, I'm not ready to pull the trigger yet.
 That's because of YouTube TV's biggest con in comparison to Sling TV: price.
 YouTube TV is $65 per month, $30 more than I spend on Sling TV ($35 per month for Sling Blue (opens in new tab)).
-That's $30 I could be spending anywhere, including on other streaming services.
+That's $30, maybe even more if there's a good Sling TV promo code, that I could be spending anywhere else - including on other streaming services.
 But since Sling TV is almost similar enough to YouTube TV, it really needs to get its quality control together on feeds.

 So, Sling: if you keep delivering rocky and choppy streams, I can take my money across the road.
 I won't love to spend more, but what's the point of spending money on something that you can't even see clearly.
 I'll be back later to let y'all know what decision I make.

 In other streaming news, this new Netflix movie just ended The Tinder Swindler's run at the top of the charts.